Wesley "Wes" Collins / Red Time Force Ranger | (Actor: Jason Faunt)

 - Hell-Bent for Leather: Most of his outfit is black leather.

-- Humans Are Bastards: According to him, though to be fair he's really in no position to judge.
+- Humans Are the Real Monsters: According to him, though to be fair he's really in no position to judge.

 - Karma Houdini: After everything he did and tried to do there's no arguing he became this at the end, though he at least lets himself be arrested for all of it.

 - Kick the Morality Pet: Towards his daughter, no less.
 Which shocks him into turning himself in.